Hwasong-14: Description

 The Hwasong-14 is likely a two-stage version of the Hwasong-12 first tested in May 2017.
 The second stage appears to have increased its range.
 The first stage engine appears very similar to the Hwasong-12.
 With a single liquid fuel engine, it has four vernier thrusters for stability and guidance.
 Based on images, the missile is estimated to be 19.5 m long and 1.8 m wide, and has a takeoff mass of 31000-32000 kg.

 A detailed analysis by the Bulletin of the Atomic Scientists claims that the current variant of the Hwasong-14 may not even be capable of delivering a first-generation nuclear warhead to Anchorage, Alaska.
 But even if North Korea is now capable of fabricating a relatively light-weight, "miniaturized" atomic bomb that can survive the extreme reentry environments of long-range rocket delivery, it will, with certainty, not be able to deliver such an atomic bomb to the lower 48 states of the United States with the rocket tested on 3 July and 28 July.

 A first-generation North Korean nuclear missile warhead is estimated to weigh 500-600 kg.
-Calculations of the range of the Hwasong-14 carrying such a payload vary from 6000-8000 km, enough to reach Anchorage and Honolulu, Hawaii, to as much as 10000 km, enough to reach Seattle, Washington.
-However, it is claimed that the payload would need to be lighter at 300-500 kg to be able to reach Western United States, especially Seattle.
-The July 2017 tests were conducted with a 200 kg reentry vehicle, giving the missile its maximum range of 10400 km, enough to reach New York City but not Washington D.C., although such a payload is much lighter than North Korea is believed to be capable of weaponizing.
+Calculations of the range of the Hwasong-14 carrying such a payload vary from 6000-8000 km, enough to reach Anchorage and Honolulu, Hawaii, to as much as 10400 km, enough to reach major U.S. west coast cities, including Seattle and Los Angeles, but with a lighter warhead at 300-500 kg.
+The 10400 km-range is based on the 200 kg reentry vehicle carried during the July 2017 tests, although such a payload is much lighter than North Korea is believed to be capable of weaponizing.

 Although the missile is mounted on a transporter erector launcher, it is launched from a detachable platform on a concrete pad.
 This could have several operational ramifications.
 It may increase the time required to launch the Hwasong-12, and limit the number of launch locations to pre-sited and pre-constructed launch pads.